 - We recognize the true purpose for all relationships is healing the mind.

-- We learn to see the world as a classroom for awakening instead of a prison house or playground.
+- We learn to see the world as a classroom for awakening instead of a prison house.

 - Our sense of isolation begins to fade as we realize we have a constant inner companion and guide with us at all times.

 - We learn that help is always available.

 Each student is given a mentor (chosen by the School, and not by the student) to guide and encourage his spiritual maturation during the program.
 The mutually beneficial healing relationship between mentor and student serves as a model for all relationships.
 Our mentors and teachers are dedicated to healing our minds, believing in the students we teach, and learning true forgiveness from the Holy Spirit.
 We are certain of the outcome of peace through our willing practice of forgiveness in all relationships.

 The Course Immersion is a rigorous program.
 Students considering enrolling should be prepared to spend a minimum of 7-10 hours a week (typically a little more than an hour a day) doing the homework.